garyfleming/continuous-entropy/continuous-entropy.md

 ---

-# Brief Intro to CI/CD
+# Continuous Delivery

-## Continuous Delivery: all changes go to production; safely, quickly, and sustainably.
+All changes go to production; safely, quickly, and sustainably.

 ^ The gold standard here is that every commit that makes it through a CI build should be pushed to production.
 That can lead to hundreds of releases a week.
 Again, this will generally be augmented by using build pipelines that check software is working, as well as practices like blue-green releases for zero downtime deploys.